cambrozak/bpl001/doc/00-lesson-plan.md

 File > Examples > Zumo 32U4 > BuzzerBasics

 ##Reminder for Students
 Students should now be able to load programs without issue.
+They may need to manually set the target Board and Port occassionaly.

-Write this reminder on the board at the beginning of each to confirm that the proper Port and target Board are selected:<br><br>
+Write this reminder on the board at the beginning of each session:<br><br>

 **Tools > Board > Pololu A-Star 32U4**